| 4 min read

 You could start your day with a walk through the European district and a free visit to the Parlamentarium to learn about the European institutions.
 Whenever you need a break, Parc du Cinquantenaire is nearby for a picnic or a nap.
 Make sure you walk to the center of the park to see the monumental triumphal arch.
 Via the Army Museum, you can climb up the triple arch for an interesting view over Brussels.
 And while you’re there, you might just as well explore the large collection of armors, weapons, planes…

 Before leaving the area, hop over to Leopold Park, which is a beautiful park with a pond, located on a hill and one of the best picnic spots in Brussels.
 It also features the former Solvay library, which is a fine example of art nouveau architecture.

-Learn about the culture or history of Brussels by visiting some of its museums.
+If you're staying 3 days in Brussels, you could dig into the culture and history of Brussels by visiting some of its museums.
 Personally, I would definitely recommend the Coudenberg Museum where you can take an underground tour of the remains of Charles V’s palace.
 Art lovers will appreciate the large collection of artworks at the Royal Museums of Fine Arts, which covers the Old Masters, Fin-de-Siècle, Modern and Magritte museum.
 An unusual, yet surprising place to visit is the Sewer Museum where you can explore the underground sewer network and walk next to the (now underground) Senne river.